mevbg/photoroller/README.md

 ## Description

-jQuery PhotoRoller Plugin is a small jQuery plugin that puts a set of images one behind another and turns that deck of images into a beautiful slideshow.
+jQuery PhotoRoller Plugin puts a set of images one behind another and turns that deck of images into a beautiful slideshow.
 All you need to do is move the mouse cursor horizontally throughout the deck and all images will show sequentially depending on the x-position of the cursor in the container area.
 Just like the iPhoto thumbnails preview.

 ## Demo